Kaboufl/AI-TETRIS/prompts.md

 Add a timeout to slow down the AI in its gameplay logic

 Now each time the player clears a line, the AI delay gets reduced until a floor of 15ms

+Redesign the tetris user interface to be more friendly